 Good networking between students and staff members has been fruitful for me as I am a voice/music theory/flute and piano teacher for Most Entertaining, an Edinburgh-based music tuition company and a vocalist in Banana Row Studios’ function bands.
 Another valuable experience was performing in various venues as a singer in a jazz duo.
 Being part of the music community at Edinburgh Napier is a wonderful experience – coming here was one of the best decisions I ever made!

-Ross Campbell – Year 4, BA (Hons) Popular Music
+Ross Campbell – Recently graduated, BA (Hons) Popular Music

 Principal study: guitar